 You can request searches only locate strings that have previously been highlighted in specific colors.
-This is done via use of the color-selection-criteria keywords of BLUE, GREEN, YELLOW, RED, STD, -BLUE, -GREEN, -YELLOW, -RED, SOLID and -SOLID.
-For full details see "Color-Selection-Criteria-Specification".
+This is done via use of the color-selection-criteria keywords.
+These can be any of the names shown in "Options - Hi-Lites" like BLUE, GREEN, BLACK etc...
+More details can be found in "Color-Selection-Criteria-Specification".

 The easiest way to repeat FIND, and CHANGE commands, without retyping them, is to assign those commands to function keys.
 There are already ISPF-compatible key-mapping defaults made at installation time to do this, using the RFIND and RCHANGE commands:

 The search begins at the cursor.
 If the cursor has not moved since the last FIND, or CHANGE command, the search continues from the string that was just found.
 Instead of retyping string-1, you can type an * asterisk to specify that you want to use the last search string.

 If you decide to type RCHANGE or RFIND on the Command line instead of using a function key, position the cursor at the desired starting location before pressing Enter.
 If you are searching for every string in a file, one at a time, from beginning to end, and you are using the mapped functions F5 and F6, the cursor will already be in the location you need.
 You would only have to reposition it if you have moved it through some type of editing action.
 (That's why most people use F5 and F6, for that very reason - it's easy and convenient.)

 All these commands share the same string-1.
 Therefore:

 first shows you where ABC is, and then replaces it with XYZ.
 However, you can do this more easily by typing: